How To Apply for Entry-Level Truck Driving Jobs

 Don’t let entry requirements or lack of previous experience stop you from considering entry-level truck driving jobs.
-Take advantage of the current truck driver shortage and start applying for a competitive trucking job after about four weeks of training.
+Take advantage of the current truck driver shortage and start applying for a competitive trucking job after about about a month of training.
 See how you can train to jump-start your career as a truck driver today.

 Become a Class A CDL Driver

 Many entry-level positions in the industry require a Class A commercial driver’s license or CDL.
-This may seem like a major hurdle, but you can prepare to obtain your CDL in about four weeks with these steps.
+This may seem like a major hurdle, but you can prepare to obtain your CDL in about about a month with these steps.

 Obtain a Driver’s License

 You won’t be able to receive a CDL without first receiving a regular driver’s license in your state.
 Follow your state requirements for receiving a license before applying for a truck driving school near you.
 Once you have a regular license, you can review the training and test requirements to receive a CDL.

 Enroll in a Truck Driving School

 You can prepare for your CDL certification and receive career services at a reputable truck driving school.
 You must be at least 21 years old to drive across state lines and it would be best if you also had a high school diploma or GED.

 Reach out to an Admissions Advisor at a truck driving school near you.
 Once you’re part of the program, you’ll receive hands-on training and truck driving experience to prepare for your CDL knowledge and skills tests.
 In-depth training opportunities give you the confidence and resources you need to take the exam confidently.

 Pass the CDL Skills Test